zioan/pp4_GreenLocalVeggies/README.md

 - Status: String, current status of the order (e.g., "Pending", "Shipped", "Delivered")
 - TotalPrice: Decimal, total cost of the order
 - DeliveryInstruction: Text, custom instructions for order delivery
+- Courier: Foreign key, references the CUSTOMERUSER who is assigned to deliver the order
+- DeliveredAt: DateTime, timestamp of when the order was delivered
+- CancelledAt: DateTime, timestamp of when the order was cancelled (if applicable)

 #### ORDERITEM
 Represents individual items within an order.